 In Autumn and Winter: A quiet time of year for visitors, but not so for water birds - come and enjoy the winter spectacle of thousands of winter ducks as they arrive to winter here from the Arctic – Gadwall, Shoveler, Goldeneye, Tufted duck, Teal and the bright white Smew are amongst our favourites.

 This flat landscape is great for cyclists of all ages and abilities, and with some great off road opportunities it makes an ideal place to bring the family for a day’s cycling.
-There are free car parks around the area (although some do have height restrictions) but why not start your journey at the Gateway Centre, pick up a map and set off from there on your ride.
+The CWP Trust runs various car parks around the area (please note some do have height restrictions and charges for non members) but why not start your journey at the Gateway Centre, pick up a map and set off from there on your ride.

 If you don’t have bikes, then you can always hire them from Go By Cycle situated near the village of Somerford Keynes which offers bike hire for all ages, trailer bikes, along with servicing, support and sales.

 Please note that in the winter some of the routes can be flooded – best to check the website before you set off.

 There are some lovely circular routes for horseriders around the Water Park, although in winter months some of these can be severely flooded.

 Waterhay Car Park on the outskirts of Ashton Keynes is a good starting point for the Thames Path bridlepaths which goes through to Cricklade and beyond.

 If you are out and about across the area and see an issue such as a tree down across a path, a broken fence, signs of flytipping, etc then please do get in touch with us to let us know, so we can either go and sort it, or tell someone else who can!